QuantEcon/lecture-python-advanced.myst/lectures/hs_invertibility_example.md

 ```

 The above figure displays the impulse response of consumption and the
-deficit to the endowment innovations.
+net-of-interest deficit to the innovations $w_t$ to the consumer's non-financial income
+or endowment process.

 Consumption displays the characteristic "random walk" response with
 respect to each innovation.